alloc/ople/packages/client/README.md

   - `dispose(): void`

 Records have these signals:

 - `onSave` (This record will be saved.
 Handlers receive the `save` promise.)
 - `onSync` (This record will be synchronized.
 Handlers receive the `sync` promise.)
 - `onDelete` (This record will be deleted.
 Handlers receive the `delete` promise.)

 These signals are sent by their collections, too.

+#### Server-sent events

+On the backend, refs have signals that can be passed to `emit` to notify document subscribers.

 ### Collections

 Collections are declared by the client.
 At build time, the client is parsed and searched for `new Collection` calls, whose binding name and index config is copied into a JSON file for bootstrapping purposes.
 The parsed calls are also used to generate server-based `Collection` instances, which are used to